-Licencing is a way of ‘renting out’ intellectual property like trademarks and copyrights, by licencing under a freestanding agreement or part of another contract.
-As a business owner, you may be interested in becoming a licensor or licensee, and this article will outline the ways licensing can relate to your business and what you need to know.
+Licencing is a way of ‘renting out’ intellectual property, like trademarks and copyrights, by licencing under a freestanding agreement or part of another contract.

-The meaning of licencing is a legal agreement between two parties, where the owner of the assets (the licensor) grants permission to another party (the licensee) to use their brand, patent or trademark.
-It is important that licencing is done correctly so your business is protected.
+Licencing is a legal agreement between two parties, where the owner of the assets (the licensor) grants permission to another party (the licensee) to use their brand, patent, trade secret or trademark.
+It’s important that licencing is done correctly, so your business is protected.

-It is crucial that your business has a clear licencing strategy, so your brand assets are protected.
-Licencing can be a significant source of revenue for businesses through royalties or other fee structures.
+Your business must have a clear licencing strategy to protect your brand assets.
+Licencing can be a significant source of revenue for companies through royalties or other fee structures.